 PG Score: 6.5/10

 The problems really arise in the final act, when all the stops are pulled out.
 Franco tries to do too much, too quickly.
-A lot doesn’t add up and it leads to a very unfulfilling climax.
-I applaud the effort and boldness, but he should’ve utilized a bit more restraint here in his first flick and stuck with the formula that worked so well for 70% of the 88-minute runtime.
+A lot does not add up, which leads to a very unfulfilling climax.
+I applaud the effort and boldness, but he should have utilized a bit more restraint here in his first flick and stuck with the formula that worked so well for 70% of the 88-minute runtime.
 It went downhill as soon the shift from thriller to horror began.

-Ambiguity at the end of movies can be good, but not when the audience is completely left in the dark like this.
-The amount that’s shrouded in mystery is substantial and that’s not a good thing.
-Nevertheless, this is a valiant effort from writer/director Dave Franco on his first at-bat and he clearly has some skill and good ideas kicking around upstairs.
-I’m looking forward to seeing him hone his craft a bit more in his next project.
-As for The Rental, it's worth a visit, but not one I would rush to book.
+Ambiguity at the end of movies can be good, but not when the audience is completely left in the dark.
+The amount that is shrouded in mystery is substantial and that hurts the final product.
+Nevertheless, this is a valiant effort from Writer/Director Dave Franco on his first at-bat, and he clearly has some skill and good ideas kicking around upstairs.
+I am looking forward to seeing him hone his craft a bit more in his next project.
+As for The Rental, it is worth a visit, but not one I would rush to book.